 Best places to visit in central Italy.

 The capital of Italy, but also so much more than that.
 This city has a rich history that spans thousands of years and was once the central ruling power for most of Europe.
 From art and architecture to ancient ruins and some of the most recognisable monuments in history (like the Colosseum), the power of the Roman Empire can still be felt.
+Rome in 2 days itinerary is a perfect guide for all with limited time in the capital of Italy.

-It is also home to the Vatican City, the smallest country in the world, and it is recommended you book in advance for fast access.
+The beautiful city of Rome is also home to the Vatican City, the smallest country in the world, and it is recommended you book in advance for fast access.
 Home to the Pope and some of the most amazing art you will ever see, it is not a sight to be missed.

-2. Venice – the most romantic place to visit in Italy
+The most romantic place to visit in Italy

 One of the most unique cities in the world!
 Venice Italy is a floating city that has connected over 100 islands with canals and bridges.
 There are no cars or roads here (so probably our guide to renting a car in Europe will not be useful 😉 ), just footpaths and water transport to help you get around.